suyuan32/simple-admin-vben-doc/src/guide/tutorial/Other/faq.md

 ## Failed to install dependencies within Linux

-If you execute `yarn install` you will get the following error:
+If you execute `pnpm install` you will get the following error:

 ```bash
 gifsicle pre-build test failed